 The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library & Archives Canada.
 As part of their T-Space submission, students will also be required to submit a Library of Canada Archives Theses Non-Exclusive License form to the TST AD Office (bottom of this page).

-Students will be required to pay a $25 administrative fee for Proquest/UMI.
+Students will be required to pay a $25 administrative fee.
 The fee is paid directly to the Toronto School of Theology by cheque or visa (cash is not accepted).
+Click here for payment options.

 Should you have further questions regarding this revised policy, please contact Jenn Neufeld, Advanced Degree Administrator (email@example.com) or 416-978-4050.